 What is safeguarding?

-Safeguarding as a general concept is to protect people from harm and the best way to do that is to put appropriate measures in place.
+Safeguarding as a general concept is to protect people from harm and abuse, both verbally and physically, with the best way to do that being to put appropriate measures in place.
 This often comes in the form of a framework, which allows those involved to follow certain steps and prevent negative outcomes in a tried and tested manner.
+It’s never the responsibility of just one or two people, but more of a principle that everyone must follow if they come into contact with vulnerable people – both children and adults.

 When is safeguarding used?